t0biW/SAP_BTP_onboarding/docs/02_Build_a_CAP_Application.md

  Waiting for some to arrive... // [!code focus]
 ```

-You are invited to let this command run while doing the next steps to get immediate feedback from the CAP server.
+> **_INFO:_** You are invited to let this command run while doing the next steps to get immediate feedback from the CAP server.
 So, let's go on adding a CDS model as follows...

 ---

 # Add a Domain Model